 Six geographically organized Regional Offices are under the supervision of the Central Office.
 Regional Offices oversee the individual institutions in their geographic area.

-The federal facilities are divided amongst six geographic regions governed by a regional office headed by a regional director.
+The federal facilities are divided into six geographic regions governed by a regional office headed by a regional director.
 The six regions are:

 - Mid-Atlantic Region (MXR)